vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

 data-featured: false
 weight: 3

-description: How to set up a Tanzu GemFire Cluster on Kubernetes.
+description: How to set up a Tanzu GemFire instance on Kubernetes.

 ---